shockcollective/Shock-Stuff/README.md

 Because so many people want to put cool stuff out into the world.
 Because audio is a creative tool that inspires and motivates action.

-Shock! is about sparking an idea, gaining momentum, and producting quality content with an audio-first approach.
+Shock! is about sparking an idea, gaining momentum, and producing quality content with an audio-first approach.